MicrosoftDocs/navdevitpro-content-pr/articles/upgrade-upgradingdata.md

     ms.devlang="na"
     ms.tgt_pltfrm="na"
     ms.workload="na"
-    ms.date="06/16/2016"
+    ms.date="07/05/2016"
     ms.author="jswymer" />

 # Converting a Database

-This topic describes the tasks required for upgrading a Dynamics NAV 2013, Dynamics NAV 2013 R2, Dynamics NAV 2015, or Dynamics NAV 2016 database to Dynamics NAV XXXX.
+This topic describes the tasks required for upgrading a Dynamics NAV 2013, Dynamics NAV 2013 R2, Dynamics NAV 2015, or Dynamics NAV 2016 database to Dynamics NAV 2017.

-You use data conversion tools provided with Dynamics NAV XXXX to convert the old data with the old version’s table and field structure, so that it functions together with the new version’s table and field structure.
+You use data conversion tools provided with Dynamics NAV 2017 to convert the old data with the old version’s table and field structure, so that it functions together with the new version’s table and field structure.

 **Important:** During the data upgrade, you must make sure that your computer uses the same codepage as the data.
 When you use conflicting codepages, some characters will not display in captions, and you might not be able to access the upgraded database.

 Optionally, you can export the captions before the upgrade.
 For more information, see [How to: Add Translated Strings for Conflicting Text Encoding Formats](languages-howaddtranslatedstrings.md).

-If you upgrade a database using a different codepage, Dynamics NAV XXXX must remove incorrect metadata characters to complete the data upgrade.
+If you upgrade a database using a different codepage, Dynamics NAV 2017 must remove incorrect metadata characters to complete the data upgrade.
 Then, you must open the database in the development environment on a computer with the relevant codepage and compile all objects.
 This adds the missing characters again.

 ## Prerequisites
 Before you convert the database, make sure that the following prerequisites are met: